F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - Port: Default is 8088, this can be configured within the Global Settings section of the Splunk HEC.
  - API Key: An API key must be created and provided in the passphrase object of the declaration, refer to Splunk documentation for the correct way to create an HEC token.

-If you want to specify proxy settings for Splunk consumers in TS 1.17 and later, see the :ref:`Splunk Proxy<splunkproxy>` example.
+If you want to specify proxy settings for Splunk consumers in BIG-IP TS 1.17 and later, see the :ref:`Splunk Proxy<splunkproxy>` example.

 ..
-NOTE:: When using the :doc:`custom endpoints feature<custom-endpoints>`, be sure to include **/mgmt/tm/sys/global-settings** in your endpoints for Telemetry Streaming to be able to find the hostname.
+NOTE:: When using the :doc:`custom endpoints feature<custom-endpoints>`, be sure to include **/mgmt/tm/sys/global-settings** in your endpoints for BIG-IP Telemetry Streaming to be able to find the hostname.

 Additions to the Splunk consumer
 ````````````````````````````````